Festivals & Events

 When to come

 Tsuwano Yabusame Festival is held the second Sunday of April.
-However, the day before there are also practices that you can attend.
+However, you can also attend event rehearsal the day before.

 Yabusame, established in the 12th century, is both a martial art and entertainment for the deities.
 This Shinto activity is usually held at shrines, but here in Tsuwano, in the remote mountains of Shimane Prefecture , is the only place in Japan with a surviving, single-purpose yabusame ground.